MBrunoS/nlw-esports-next/README.md

 # NLW eSports

-This project was based on the NLW eSports provided by Rocketseat.
-Here, I added some extra features, like:
+This project was based on the NLW eSports organized by Rocketseat.
+Here on this repo, I added some extra features:

 - Responsiveness
 - Next.js